 Exporting a pipeline¶

-To export a pipeline from the pipeline editor:
+To export a pipeline from the Visual Pipeline Editor:

 Export Pipelinein the editor’s tool bar.